Einstein clusters as models of inhomogeneous spacetimes: Summary

 \section{Summary}

-We have constructed the spherically symmetric stationary Einstein cluster with small-scale radial inhomogeneities and applied the Green-Wald framework to show that there is no backreaction.
-Next, we have conducted the {\it Gedankenexperiment}: an observer at the center of this configuration modelled surrounding spacetime by an effective solution --- an homogeneous Einstein cluster.
+We have constructed the spherically symmetric static Einstein cluster with small-scale radial inhomogeneities and applied the Green-Wald framework to show that the effective energy-momentum tensor vanishes.
+Although the inhomogeneities did not generate artificial contribution to the energy-momentum tensor, they altered light propagation and observables.
+In order to quantify these effects, we extended our analysis beyond the Green-Wald framework.
+We have conducted the {\it Gedankenexperiment}: an observer at the center of this configuration modelled surrounding spacetime by an effective solution --- an homogeneous Einstein cluster.
 The parameters of this effective spacetime are based on straightforward astronomical `observations.'
 The idealization of the inhomogeneous spacetime resulted in the misinterpretation of the energy content.
 The effective energy density was different than the original average energy density.
 The sign of the effect depends on the configuration of matter studied and set of observables being used.
 The effect is not bigger than a few percent (assuming existence of more than a few inhomogeneous regions) and, as expected, it vanishes in the limit in which the size of inhomogeneous regions goes to zero, but the density contrast is kept constant.

+Our result does not generalize directly to the cosmological setting (which seems to be most interesting in the context of the inhomogeneity effect).
+Nevertheless, we have shown that in our model the homogeneous solution approximate quite well the inhomogeneous one, thus the effect of small-scale inhomogeneities is not an `order of magnitude effect', but it introduces a small correction.
+This conclusion is consistent with results obtained using different approaches \cite{Biswas:2007gi,swisscheese} (assuming that local effects are negligible) and the current state-of-the-art of this topic (see the article \cite{coleyellis} and references therein).

 Since the effect of inhomogeneities is not large, the different sets of not very precise observations would be initially consistent with the homogeneous model.
-The increased precision would reveal a tension between values of parameters based on different observations (under homogeneity assumption).
+The increased precision would reveal a tension between values of parameters based on different observations (under the homogeneity assumption).
 This tension will disappear only if the observational data would be reinterpreted within the inhomogeneous model.

 {\sc Acknowledgments}

 This publication was supported by the John Templeton Foundation Grant {\it Conceptual Problems in Unification Theories} (No.\ 60671).
 MR was supported by the Polish National Science Centre grant no.\ 2017/26/A/ST2/00530.
 Some calculations were carried out with the {\sc xAct} package \cite{xAct}.
 SJS thanks Krzysztof Głód and Szymon Sikora for a discussion.